taikoxyz/taiko-client/docs/README.md

 > NOTE: The Taiko protocol allows a block's timestamp to be equal to its parent block's timestamp, which differs from the original Ethereum protocol.
 So it's fine that there are two `TaikoL1.proposeBlock` transactions included in one L1 block.

-Driver will inform the L2 execution engine Taiko protocol contract's latest verfied L2 head, and try to let it catch up the latest verfied L2 block through P2P at first.
-Driver will monitor the execution engine's sync progress, if it is not able to make any new sync progress in a period of time, driver will switch to insert the verfied blocks to its local chain through the Engine API one by one.
+Driver will inform the L2 execution engine Taiko protocol contract's latest verified L2 head, and try to let it catch up the latest verified L2 block through P2P at first.
+Driver will monitor the execution engine's sync progress, if it is not able to make any new sync progress in a period of time, driver will switch to insert the verified blocks to its local chain through the Engine API one by one.

-After the L2 execution engine catchs up the latest verfied L2 head, driver will subscribe to `TaikoL1.BlockProposed` events, and when a new pending block is proposed:
+After the L2 execution engine catches up the latest verified L2 head, driver will subscribe to `TaikoL1.BlockProposed` events, and when a new pending block is proposed:

 1. Get the corresponding `TaikoL1.proposeBlock` L1 transaction.
 2. Decode the txList and block metadata from the transaction's calldata.